elihiton/DRD2-gene-RAG/README.md

 Identifying Risk: DRD2 polymorphisms, specifically the TaqIA polymorphism, have been linked to an increased vulnerability to addiction.
 Screening for this marker may help identify individuals at risk (Teh, Lay K et al., 2012).
 Pharmacogenetic Approach: DRD2 gene variants have been studied to identify responsiveness to treatment for nicotine addiction (Herman, Aryeh I et al., 2014).
 Research suggests that integrating genetic information with clinical data can inform health professionals of the most efficacious pharmacotherapeutic intervention for substance use disorders (Patriquin, Michelle A et al., 2015).
 Association with Impulsive-Addictive-Compulsive Behavior: Variants of the DRD2 gene have been associated with impulsive-addictive-compulsive behavior (Blum, K et al., 1995).

+Are there known drug-drug interactions that specifically impact medications targeting the DRD2 receptor?

+The provided documents do not explicitly detail specific drug-drug interactions that impact medications targeting the DRD2 receptor.

+## Further Steps
+Several steps could be taken to improve this RAG system.
+Any adjustments to the system should be informed by analysis of user queries and feedback.
+The knowledge base could be enhanced and refined depending on user need.
+This might involve bringing in more non-human research or more drug-related research from a database like PharmGKB.